Grace Home Educators

 The Happy at Home monthly newsletter keeps the community informed of upcoming events, key contacts, and shares experiences and resources.
 The fun and encouraging articles in the newsletter are written by homeschoolers within the group.
 Kids can also submit writing.
 This offers them a chance to try their hand at journalism.
 In addition, members may learn of other local opportunities for homeschooling families such as speech and debate groups, cross-country running, formal banquets, and informal game nights.
 And the regular pictures remind us we’re enjoying the journey together as a family.

 Nationally standardized testing is available at the end of the year for the children of all members, grades K–12.
 Typically offered in May, the tests are administered by homeschool parents for homeschoolers.
 Families pay only the cost of each of their children’s tests.
-Test results can be submitted with your yearly notification form to comply with the state requirements.
+Testing provides parents with valuable insights into their child’s educational retention and offers essential experience in test-taking for students, which will prove invaluable when preparing for college or entering the workforce.
 Watch early spring issues of our newsletter for further information on testing and evaluation.

 Be sure to join our members-only Facebook group.
 This is an additional place for members to connect, plan play dates or outings, ask questions to other members, and buy and sell curriculum.